 Evan Reisner said it best in his recent COAL: “It isn’t the cars themselves, not the sheet metal, the engines, the buying and selling, or anything else that makes the Cars of Our Lifetimes important, it’s the experiences they give us, both good and bad, that is what gives cars meaning to us.”

 The best part of writing these COALs have been your comments.
-Thank you for taking the time to write your thoughts about the various topics of these articles.
-I always look forward to them have enjoyed reading every single comment.
+Thank you for taking the time to write your thoughts about the various topics of these COALS.
+I always look forward to reading them and have enjoyed every single comment.